 People recommend products they like to their friends.
-People trust not only influencers, but also their friends and family.
+People trust not only influencers but also their friends and family.
 Word of mouth marketing or referrals is a great way to reach your target audience.
-People tend to tell their friends and family about products and services that they enjoy.
+People tend to tell their friends and family about the products and services that they enjoy.
 This applies to mobile apps as well, in particular to social apps.

-To ensure that your current users are spreading the word about your mobile app, make sure you have a built in referral program.
+To ensure that your current users are spreading the word about your mobile app, make sure you have a built-in referral program.
 You can decide on whether or not to reward the person being referred, but you should always reward the person who is doing the referring.
 The motivation needs to be big enough that your current users feel totally compelled to share your mobile app with their friends and family.
 You could offer extra bonus points, unlock further features or offer similar goodies as a reward.

 Use notifications to remind users to invite their friends.
 Offer them something special if they bring more than one user in return.
 Referrals instantly reach your target audience.
 Current users who enjoy using your app know at least one person in their friend circle would also enjoy using your app.
-Friends usually share interests and demographic.
+Friends usually share interests and demographics.
 When people invite their friends into your app, they’re reaching your target audience for you.

 Social apps greatly benefit from word of mouth marketing.
 The purpose of a social app is to be social.
 Friends want to be on platforms their friends are on.
 No one likes to feel like they’re missing out.
 FOMO is real.
 A referral program gives a person even more reason to invite their friends.
 And when all their friends are using a social app, everyone will want to stay on that platform.